Onion price rise temporary phase, govt boosting supply: Paswan | Devdiscourse

 Among metros, onion was quoting at Rs 34 per kg in Chennai, Rs 43 per kg in Mumbai, Rs 44 per kg in Delhi and Rs 45 per kg in Kolkata on Friday, the ministry data showed.
-In some parts of the country, onion is ruling high at Rs 50-60 per kg depending on the quality and locality.
+However, in some parts of the country trade data showed onion is ruling high at Rs 50-60 per kg depending on the quality and locality.

 "It is a temporary phase.
 Every year we face this problem (price rise) in three main perishable commodities potato, onion and tomato.
 This year, it is onion.
 However, we have enough supply in our buffer," Food and Consumer Affairs Minister Ram Vilas Paswan told reporters.
 There was supply disruption because of floods in main-growing states like Maharasthra and Karnataka.
 Otherwise, the country has enough onion production and the Centre has also created a buffer stock of 56,000 tonne to address any shortages, he said.